urxvtcd/libstatus/README.md

 The functionality is implemented in the `libstatus.sh` file, which serves as a library intended to be sourced by some other script.

-One example script, `git-s`, using all of the features library is provided.
+One example script, `git-repo-status`, using all of the features library is provided.
 Check it out.
+(Typing `git repo-status` over and over again will quickly get boring, so you'll probably want to define an alias for it.)

 I personally use it daily, and it probably fulfills your needs as well.
 To use it, you need to make sure it's available in your `$PATH`.
 Configuring